WfHit/wheel_loader/CODING_STYLE.md

 - [ ] Checked for existing uORB messages?
 - [ ] Units specified in parameter docs?
 - [ ] Kconfig file created?
-- [ ] params.c NOT in CMakeLists.txt?
+- [ ] module.yaml NOT in CMakeLists.txt?
 - [ ] Tab indentation (4 spaces)?

 This style guide ensures consistency with PX4 standards while adhering to the specific requirements for the wheel loader project.